cs4s/intro-2018/day2/blocks_to_text/index.md

 [Pencil Code](http://pencilcode.net/){:target="_blank"} is an example of a *Hybrid Coding Environment*, which allows you to switch between *Blocks* and *Text* modes.
 Consequently, *Pencil Code* could be a useful tool to use for helping students move from *Blocks* to *Text* Coding, or for differentiating instruction in your lessons.

-In this session's activity you will apply two of the **Computational Concepts** that you learned about yesterday (*Sequences* and *Loops*), as well as some Mathematics concepts, to command a Turtle Sprite in *Pencil Code* to draw Art.
+In this session's activities you will apply two of the **Computational Concepts** that you learned about yesterday (*Sequences* and *Loops*), as well as some Mathematics concepts, to command a Turtle Sprite in *Pencil Code* to draw Art.
 You will also learn about another **Computational Concept** called *Operators*.
 *Operators* can be used for a variety of purposes, such as the *random* block that you will use in the activity to move the Turtle Sprite to random positions on the Canvas.